 “For all the people of the earth, the Creator has planted a Sacred Tree under which they may gather, and there find healing, power, wisdom and security.”

 By the way…

-Trees have been revered for eons because of their power in making us feel better.
+Trees have been revered for eons because of their feel-better-natural power.

 - The Bible mentions the tree of life and the tree of knowledge of good and evil.

 - Buddha reached enlightenment under the Bodhi tree where he sat and meditated.